crowdfavorite-mirrors/wp-duplicate-post/readme.txt

 5. The admin bar link.

 == Upgrade Notice ==

+= 2.4.1 =
+Fixes a couple of bug.
+Recommended if you have problems with v2.4

+= 2.4 =
+Copy child pages + a couple of bugfixes + licence switch to GPLv2

+= 2.3 =
+Fixes a bunch of bugs + copy attachments + choose where to show the links.

 = 2.2 =
 VERY IMPORTANT UPGRADE to get rid of problems with complex custom fields, afflicting both 2.1.* releases.